CoffeeeAtNight/MilkTea-Engine/README.md

 - [x] **Initial Project Setup**: Set up the basic project structure and dependencies.
 - [x] **Game Engine Foundation**: Laid down the basic framework for the game engine.
 - [x] **GUI Refactoring**: Extracted the GUI into its own `GuiLoader` class for better modularity and organization.
+- [x] **UUID Generator**: Built a primitive UUID generator to uniquely identify asset instances.
+- [x] **GUI->AssetManager Callback mechanism**: Implemented a callback mechanism for the GuiLoader to invoke asset importing.

 ### Ongoing Tasks
 - [ ] **Documentation**: Regularly update documentation and inline comments for clarity and maintainability.